c-higashi/my_playwright_test/README.md

 - The tests are configured to run in parallel.
 - The tests run in headless mode by default.

+### TODOs
+- Extract the login credentials and the URL to another file.

 ### Prerequisites
 - Playwright is [installed](https://playwright.dev/docs/intro#installing-playwright) on your system.
 - You have checked out this project locally from Git.